 When the UTEX Instrument Interface is first started, the program waits for a connection to be established with the instrument.
-The following screen will be displayed until the serial cable is correctly connected and the instrument power is switched on.
+The following screen will be displayed until the serial cable is connected, the instrument power is switched on, and the correct com port is selected by the user.